all

 Notes

-• Always provide --ligand-charge (numeric or per-residue mapping) when formal charges cannot be inferred so the correct total charge propagates to scan/MEP/TSOPT/DFT.
+• Always provide --ligand-charge/-l (numeric or per-residue mapping) when formal charges cannot be inferred so the correct net charge propagates to scan/MEP/TSOPT/DFT.

 • Convergence presets: --thresh defaults to gau; --thresh-post defaults to baker.